alxn0/zet/docs/61/README.md

-# Distance Metrics in High Dimensions
+# Distance metrics in high dimensions

 **This is an unfinished note!!**